VoiceNGO/root/src/modules/seams/README.md

 This is an implementation of the [seam carving](https://en.wikipedia.org/wiki/Seam_carving) algorithm.
 The only real difference is that instead of calculating seams on the fly we pre-calculate them and provide this data to the browser in a compressed format.

-I tried several methods of calculating seams on the fly with moderately successful results, but "great" performance require them to be cached.
+I tried several methods of calculating seams on the fly with moderately successful results, but "great" performance seem to require them to be cached.
 The brief explanation is that for every seam removed we need to re-generate part of the image heat map and energy maps.
 This is a fairly expensive operation and my first attempt at optimizing it took about 50ms/seam on a 500x500px image on a modern MacBook Pro.
-I would need to get this down to ~1ms to make resizing without jitters possible (much faster if I wanted this to work with larger images) and I didn't think this possible, at least not in JS.
+I would need to get this down to ~1ms to make resizing without jitters possible (much faster to work with larger images) and I didn't think this possible, at least not in just JS.
+WebGL or WebAssembly may be options, though WebAssembly still needs a JS bridge to write to canvas, so WebGL looks like the better contender at the moment.
+It's conceptually straight-forward to offload the energy calculations into a pixel shader, for instance.
+Quick test shows that just calculating the best seam takes ~8ms in JS from a 500x500px energy map, so this may be a possible path.

 FWIW my most successful attempt was accomplished by ignoring everything above and basically guessing where the lowest energy seams were based on the net energy of an entire row/column.
 This worked fairly well until an important element ran up against the edge of the image at which point it would start to get cut up when the running seam was unable to go around it.

 ## To Do

+- Add support for horizontal seams (easy)
-- Add support for horizontal seams
+- Add support for vertical and horizontal seams at the same time (much harder)
 - Add ability to mask images
 - Add facial detection
 - Try other heat map algorithms (visual saliency in particular)